ROCm/omnitrace/docs/how-to/performing-causal-profiling.rst

 Speed-up prediction variability and the ``omnitrace-causal`` executable
 -----------------------------------------------------------------------

-Causal profiling typically require executing the application several times in order to adequately sample all the domains of executing code, experiment speed-ups, etc. and resolve statistical fluctuations.
+Causal profiling typically requires running the application several times in order to adequately sample all the code domains, experiment with speed-ups and other techniques, and resolve statistical fluctuations.
-The ``omnitrace-causal`` executable is designed to simplify running this procedure:
+The ``omnitrace-causal`` executable is designed to simplify this procedure:

 .. code-block:: shell